ronak-wani/Readability-Influences-Retrieval/README.md

 ```
 It will create a ChromaDB folder, which is a persistent vector database instance containing the vector embeddings.
 It will also create a folder for each model, with each folder containing the results for BM25, TF-IDF, Cosine, Dot Product, and Euclidean Distance.

+For the notebook files generated_readability and generate answers.
+These can be added to a Python notebook, or Colab can be used, which is what we used.
+Make sure to pip install the imports.
+For the generated answers, depending on the computer power available, this can take a long time as we used an LLM with 27b parameters.
+A smaller ollam model can be used, or we recommend using our generated answers file.
+Using this file you can test out the generated readability.